Last Updated on 15/06/2026 by Armands Sprogis

 It is not much you can do about this apart of doing more feeding.
 Sometimes parents would be reluctant to give extra food, but you have to make sure they trust you and your experience.

-Pretty much always babies would behave differently at my studio then home.
+Pretty much always, babies would behave differently at my studio than at home.
 At home, they would not be touched during asleep or undressed and posed.
-Parents very often are surprised how awake their baby is during photoshoot.
+Parents are very often surprised how awake their baby is during a photoshoot.

 Tips for photographing the awake newborn baby.